Sanskrit nominals

-Sanskrit has inherited from its theorised parent the Proto-Indo-European language an elaborate system of nominal morphology.
+Sanskrit has inherited from its reconstructed parent the Proto-Indo-European language an elaborate system of nominal morphology.
 Endings may be added directly to the root, or more frequently and especially in the later language, to a stem formed by the addition of a suffix to it.

 Sanskrit is a highly inflected language that preserves all the declensional types found in Proto-Indo-European, including a few residual heteroclitic r/n-stems.

 Basics

-Declension of a noun in Sanskrit involves the interplay of two 'dimensions': three numbers and eight cases, yielding a combination of 24 possible forms, although owing to syncretism of some forms, the practical number is around 19 or so.
+Declension of a noun in Sanskrit involves the interplay of two 'dimensions': three numbers and eight cases, yielding a combination of 24 possible forms, although owing to syncretism of some forms, the practical number is around 18 or so.
 Further, nouns themselves in Sanskrit, like its parent Proto-Indo-European, can be in one of three genders.

 In addition, adjectives behave much the same way morphologically as nouns do, and can conveniently be considered together.
 While the same noun cannot be seen to be of more than one gender, adjectives change gender on the basis of the noun they are being applied to, along with case and number, thus giving the following variables: